Nubian ibex

 The Nubian ibex (Capra nubiana) is a desert-dwelling goat species (Genus Capra) found in mountainous areas of northern and northeast Africa, and the Middle East.
 It was historically considered to be a subspecies of the Alpine ibex (C. ibex), but is now considered a distinct species.
-The wild population is estimated at 4,500 mature individuals.
+The wild population is estimated at 4,500 mature individuals, and it is classified as vulnerable.